SvOlli/sorbus/doc/site/opcodes/index.md

 First column allows for more "useful" order of opcodes.

+### Not in the tables

+- (65SC02, 65C02 only): when ADC/SBC is performed with BCD enabled, an
+  extra cycle is required to adjust flags

 ### Generation

 The CSV file will be used to generate some tables and documentation.
 Two